Meal ideas can come from inspiration and not much more.

 If you have ground beef, a few potatoes and some veggies (fresh or frozen)…

-And if all else fails, hopefully you have cereal and milk (granola is almost always in my cabinet, for sprinkling on top of other cereals or with yogurt), or yogurt.
+Hopefully you have cereal and milk.
+(Granola is almost always in my cabinet, for sprinkling on top of other cereals or with yogurt.)
+Or yogurt.

 What’s your favorite “Something Out of Nothing” meal?

 PS – Yes, I know the photo out my kitchen window shows barely 6 inches of snow, but in DC that counts as a snowstorm bringing the city and surrounding area to an absolute standstill.